meta-llama/llama-recipes/llama-demo-apps/README.md

 # Llama2 Demo Apps

 This folder showcases the Llama2-powered apps.
+We start with three quickstart demos showing how to run Llama2 locally on a Mac, remotely in the cloud, and on a Google Colab to ask Llama2 general questions or questions about unstructured data not trained for the model.

+We then show three demos that ask Llama2 to summarize a YouTube video, to answer questions about structured data stored in a database, and to answer questions about live search results.

+More advanced Llama2 demo apps will be coming soon.

-## HelloLlama - Quickstart in Running Llama2
+## HelloLlama - Quickstart in Running Llama2 (Almost) Everywhere*

 The first three demo apps show:
 * how to run Llama2 locally on a Mac, in the Google Colab notebook, and in the cloud using Replicate;